mmahlies/Udacity_capstone/README.md

 2. *udacity-restapi-feed* - For "feed" microservice
 3. *udacity-restapi-user* - For "user" microservice
 4. *udacity-reverseproxy* - For running the Nginx as a reverse-proxy server
-5. *udacity-validation* - For validate image file name to prevent some reversed word from using as file names
+5. *udacity-validation* - For validate image file name to prevent some reversed word from using as file names validate the Feed/signed-url EndPoint so that we apply chained microservice desgin pattern

 Build the application
 1. Run udacity-c3-deployment\docker\ build.cmd *shell scrpit to build all images*